y-akbal/SdP-Net/README.md

 <a href="https://www.youtube.com/shorts/3BW1lBgtbbs" class="follow">
 <img align="left" width="350" height="200" src="at_net.JPG">
 </a>
 This is actually a less serious weekend project called AT-Net which can be thought as a variation on Mobile-Net architecture.
 We start with a convolutional layer then use seperable convolutions.
 Finally use some encoder type transformer layers.
 Together with some register tokens and a class token.
 The convolution part is highly motivated by "Patches are all you need paper".
-This dude is trained on ImageNet1k dataset, we offer three different sizes: XS, S, L.
+This dude is trained on ImageNet1k dataset, we offer three different sizes: XS (6M params), S (25M params), L (55M params).
  <h1> Our motto in coming up with AT-Net:</h1>

  <ul>